 Responding to coronavirus (COVID-19)

 Yarra Valley Water has a strong response in place for managing the impact of coronavirus (COVID-19) to ensure we continue to provide essential water and sewerage services for our customers.

-We’re continually monitoring the spread and impact of coronavirus and you can read more about our planning and actions here on our website.
+We’re continually monitoring the spread and impact of coronavirus and you can read more about our planning and actions here.
 You will also find answers to some frequently asked questions at the bottom of this page.